IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/spline-chart.md

 title: $PlatformShort$ Spline Chart | Data Visualization | Infragistics
 _description: Infragistics' $PlatformShort$ Spline Chart
 _keywords: $PlatformShort$ Charts, Spline Chart, Infragistics
-mentionedTypes: ["XamCategoryChart", "XamDataChart"]
+mentionedTypes: ["XamCategoryChart", "XamDataChart", "StackedSplineSeries", "Stacked100SplineSeries", "ChartType"]
 ---
 # $PlatformShort$ Spline Chart

 $PlatformShort$ Spline Chart belongs to a group of Category Series and it is rendered using a collection of points connected by smooth curves of spline.
 Values are represented on the y-axis and categories are displayed on the x-axis.
 Spline Chart emphasizes the amount of change over a period of time or compares multiple items as well as the relationship of parts to a whole by displaying the total of the plotted values.
-The Spline Chart is identical to the Line Chart in all aspects except that line connecting data points has spline interpolation and smoothing for improved presentation of data.
+The Spline Chart is identical to the [Line Chart](line-chart.md) in all aspects except that line connecting data points has spline interpolation and smoothing for improved presentation of data.

+You can create this type of chart in `XamCategoryChart` control by binding your data and setting `ChartType` property to `Spline` value, as shown in the example below.

 ## $PlatformShort$ Spline Chart Example